 Watch the video first, it’s only 2 minutes.
 Scroll all the way down for the video.
 If you are a visual learner like me, watching the video then seeing the still photos of the steps will make the process easy to understand.

 Do not be intimidated by making a deco mesh wreath!
 You can do it!
-Lets get started!
+Let’s get started!

-Step 1 Getting the Witch Hat wreaths frame ready
+Getting the Witch Hat wreath frame ready

 Remove all of the decor from the hat frame.
 Scissors work well to cut the garland off.
 Once it is all removed, you will have a plastic frame.